 - Passport number:

 - Grounds for Exception.
 For Business travelers, please note what critical infrastructure field you work in, your position in the company, what your own activities will be, and why the activities require your physical presence in the U.S.

-If your request is approved, it is valid for one entry within a specified 30 day window; any future travel to the United States will require another approval.
+If your request is approved, it is valid for multiple entries within 12 months.
 The approval is entirely electronic and will be visible to airlines and U.S. Customs and Border Protection (CBP).
 Nevertheless, admission remains subject to a determination by CBP officers at ports of entry and travelers.
 Travelers must follow U.S. Centers for Disease Control and Prevention guidelines upon arrival.

 Travelers needing to apply for a new visa

 At this time, the U.S Embassy in Ljubljana is providing immigrant and non-immigrant visa appointments only for Slovenian nationals and other residents of Slovenia.
 For non-immigrants, the Embassy is accepting appointment requests only for those who qualify for an exception to the travel restrictions – See above.
 For B visa (business/tourist) travelers, the Embassy is providing appointments only to those who meet an exception to the travel ban, but who are not permitted to travel using ESTA.
 Those who simply want to renew their visa but have no immediate travel plans should contact us when they have specific (and permitted) travel plans.
 If you meet an exception that permits travel to the U.S., please contact the Embassy via email (LjubljanaVisa@state.gov) for an appointment, noting the purpose of travel and why you qualify for an exception.